 The graffiti is made mostly by Cracko Art Group of North Borneo, but practically anyone sprays over the current paintings.

-Signal Hill Observatory Platform
+Walk up to the Signal Hill Observatory Platform

 One of the things we love to do in each place we visit is hike to the highest point.
 We did the same in KK and visited the Observatory Platform.